trungnh181795/udacity-fullstackjs-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project introduction: MyStore

+You've completed the course!
+You know how to create a single-page application to offer a rich, dynamic experience on the web.
+To showcase your new skills, you'll build an e-commerce website – an application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

+## Project features

+Your application reflects the same user experience as that of a real-world e-commerce website, including a(n):

+- Product list page, which displays the available products for the user to choose and add to their cart (in various quantities)
+- Product details page, which displays more information about any particular product
+- Shopping cart, which includes the products that the user has added to their cart
+- Checkout form, which collects information about the user (e.g., name, address, payment details, etc.)
+- Order confirmation page, which shows the outcome after the user completes the checkout process (i.e., submits the checkout form)